 Curates are not required to register for academic credit.
 If you choose not to take one of the academic pathways offered, you will give a peer presentation to a small group of curates within the diocese on a subject related to the module (see sections 3.6 & 3.7).
-Curates taking the academic module can choose an assignment or area of study as their peer presentation topic
+Curates taking the academic module can choose an assignment or area of study as their peer presentation topic.

 If you choose to take the modules for credit you can earn various qualifications.
 If you already have a Graduate Certificate you can work for a BA Hons.
 If you have a BA Hons you can work for a Post-Graduate Certificate (3 modules), a Post-graduate Diploma (6 modules) or an MA (6 modules & a dissertation).
-Stipendiary curates are encouraged to consider taking modules for credit, on the grounds that they will engage more meaningfully with the module through the study and reflection.
-The diocese will pay for three modules in full and may contribute towards the cost of further modules.
+Currently, the diocese will pay for up to three modules in full and may contribute towards the cost of further modules.

-2.16 Study time & CMD Grants
+2.15 Study time & CMD Grants